The Tradition Continues…..

 Jim and Kathy have four children: Casey, Matt, Brad and Jeff.
 All were involved in 4-H and FFA.

 Matt graduated from Ohio State University as did his wife Rachel, who serves as Office Manager.
-Matt handles the trucking division, risk management, cattle and feed mills.
+Matt handles risk management, cattle and feed mills.

 Brad and Jeff graduated from Wilmington College.
-Brad is the Swine Production Leader and does certification, logistics and bio-security for the farm.
-Jeff is the Home Farm Manager and Crop Specialist.
+Brad is the Swine Production Leader and does training certification, logistics and bio-security for the farm.
+Jeff works for Syngenta working closely with farmers implementing crop protection programs.

 Casey graduated from Baldwin-Wallace College and works off the farm as the Chief Compliance Officer for Portfolio, providing aftermarket insurance products via dealerships.